Samdekian/MindBoom-3.0-Twilio/docs/FRONTEND_DEPLOY_GUIDE.md

 #### Via Vercel Dashboard (Recommended)

 1. Go to: https://vercel.com/dashboard
-2. Select your project: `mind-bloom-spark-staging`
+2. Select your project: `mind-boom-spark-staging`
 3. Go to: **Settings → Environment Variables**
 4. Add each variable for "Preview" and "Development":